oonid/dilingkari/README.md

 + $ pip install -r requirements.txt -t lib/

-Open Project on Developer Console
+Open (or create) Project on Developer Console

 + activate Google+ API

-+ edit dilingkari.py change API_INDONESIA to your own URL
++ put the App ID to file app.yaml, section application and env_variable (URL with appspot.com)

-TODO:
+what you should do with the project files on lib directory:

 1. we don't need jinja2 and markupsafe because already available on App Engine, so you can delete it.